kanchantewary/learn-pyspark/notes/kafka.md

 acks=0: Producers wont wait for acknowledgement (possible data loss) acks=1: Producers would wait for acknowledgement from leader (limited data loss). replication is not guaranteed. if ack is not received, producer may retry. acks=all: Producers would wait for acknowledgement from both leader and replicas (no data loss). it must be used in conjunction with min.insync.replicas exception of NOT_ENOUGH_REPLICAS would be thrown
 3. If a topic does not exist, broker will create it first with default configuration (config/server.properties) i.e. number of partitions and replication factor.
 A warning will be thrown.

-retries
+4. retries, max.in.flight.requests.per.connection - retries is set to 0 by default.
+It can be increased to a large value.
+However, this can lead to messeges sent out of order.

-max.in.flight.requests.per.connection
+5. idempotent producer - Producer might introduce duplicate messeges into kafka due to network error(ack never reaches the producer and it retries the messege again, introducing request). set enable.idempotence to true (beyond version 0.11)

-idempotent producer
+6. Producer compression - set compression_type to one of the following: snappy,lz4,gzip
-set enable.idempotence to true
+7. Producer Batching - control using batch_size or linger.ms.
+Linger.ms is the number of ms a producer would be waiting before sending a batch out. batch_size is max no of bytes per partition that will be included in a batch. default is 16 KB, try setting this to 32 or 64 KB.
+Setting these would introduce a small delay, helps compression and increase throughput.

-compression_type - snappy,lz4,gzip
+8. Kafka uses murmur2 algorithm to perform hasing

-linger.ms - number of ms a producer would be waiting before sending a batch out batch_size - max no of bytes that will be included in a batch. default is 16 KB, try setting this to 32 or 64 KB. buffer.memory max.block.ms
+9. buffer.memory (size of the send buffer, default is 32 MB).
+If buffer memory is full, .send() method would start to block. and max.block.ms (the time .send() would be blocked before throwing an exception)

 #### Message Keys
 Producers can choose to send a key with the message.
 It can be anything (string, number e.g.).
 Kafka would ensure that all messages with a key goes to same partition (uses hashing).
 If key is null, round-robin partitioning is used.